 There are some special circumstances in which the district may unilaterally remove a student and place him/her in an Interim Alternative Educational Setting without regard to whether the behavior is determined to be a manifestation of the student's disability.
-Specifically, school personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability, if the child:
+Specifically, school personnel may remove a student to an interim alternative educational setting for not more than 45 school days without regard to whether the behavior is determined to be a manifestation of the child's disability if the child:

-- 1. Carries a weapon to or possesses a weapon at school, on school premises, or to or at a school function under the jurisdiction of the district; - 2.
-Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of the district; or - 3.
-Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of the district.
+- 1. Carries a weapon to or possesses a weapon at school, on school premises, or to or at a school function under the jurisdiction of the district - 2.
+Knowingly possesses or uses illegal drugs, or sells or solicits the sale of a controlled substance, while at school, on school premises, or at a school function under the jurisdiction of the district - 3.
+Has inflicted serious bodily injury upon another person while at school, on school premises, or at a school function under the jurisdiction of the district

-On the date on which the decision is made to make a removal that constitutes a change of placement of a student on an IEP because of a violation of a Code of Student Conduct, the district must notify the parents of that decision and provide the parents the Parent's Notice of Procedural Safeguards.
+On the date on which the decision is made to make a removal that constitutes a change of placement of a student on an IEP because of a violation of a Code of Student Conduct, the district must notify the parent(s)/guardian(s) of that decision and provide the parent(s)/guardian(s) the Parent(s)/guardian(s) Notice of Procedural Safeguards.